How To Speed Up Meetings As A Manager [3 Easy Steps]

 A meeting without an agenda or clearly stated purpose is a sure-fire recipe for wasted time.

-If you don’t know what you’re aiming for, then you’ll have no idea when you get there.
+If people don’t know what you’re aiming for, then they’ll have no idea when they get there.

 Meetings without agendas meander to a close, as people aren’t sure if everything has been completed.